ethanblake4/anvil/example/README.md

-# Blake Example Site
+# Anvil Example Site

-This folder contains all required files to generate basic website.
+This folder contains all required files to generate a basic website.